iconAnil Madhavapeddy, Professor of Planetary Computing

 LIFE v1

-After this is done, our research efforts in 2025 are focussed on improving the resolution of the persistence maps, increasing the coverage of species, and actually performing more analyses to identify newer conservation efforts.
+Our research efforts in 2025 are focussed on improving the resolution of the persistence maps, increasing the coverage of species, and performing more analyses to identify newer conservation opportunities.
+This work is part of broader planetary computing efforts to make global-scale biodiversity data accessible for decision-making.

 Mapping other spatial threats